-Here are the tips on how to prune your rose bush shrubs, the right timing and the pruning technique.
+Here is how to prune rose bush shrubs, proper timing and relevant techniques.

-The pruning of a rose bush shrub is an important step that impacts the shrub’s flowering and its growth as years go by.
+Pruning of a shrubby rose bushes impacts the shrub’s flowering and guides growth as years go by.

 Season for pruning rose bush shrubs

-There are 2 pruning seasons throughout the year, and the second one is the more important of the 2.
+There are 2 pruning seasons throughout the year.
+The second one is the more important of the 2.

-- The end of winter or the beginning of spring is when a more drastic and final pruning is performed, most often in March.
+- More important – End of winter or the beginning of spring.
+This is when a more drastic and final pruning is performed, most often in very early spring (March).
 Follow the pruning tips below.

 Pruning rose bush shrubs

 - Keep in mind that the purpose of the pruning is to cut the shrub short while keeping its main branches.

 - It is important to reduce old fibrous branches to make way for young shoots.

 - Pruning tries to keep the buds that will grow into flower-bearing branches as close as possible to the graft point.